bbauska/W3Cx-4of5-thru-May-2024/README.md

 examples earlier in the course, but the code would have been longer and more difficult to follow.

-### Example #1: auto-loading of the files, regular form submission, benefits of the HTML5 form validation system
+<h4>Example #1: auto-loading of the files, regular form submission, benefits of the HTML5 form validation system</h4>

 Example using a file selector (<input type="file">):